Skip to Content

 We also used the TV a lot to order room service.

-On some cruises, room service is completely free and on others, there is nothing that is free.
-On some cruise lines, you have to phone down to place your order and on some, you can just use the cabin TV.
+On some cruises, room service is completely free and on others, there is nothing free.
+On some cruise lines, you have to phone down to place your order and on others, you can just use the cabin TV.

 royal caribbean breakfast room service fruit doughnuts